French presidential candidates enter final day of campaign - NewsBreak

 Macron acknowledged that Le Pen had alacrity and resonance among some voters, adding that “she has managed to draw on some of what we did not manage to do, on some of the things I did not manage to do to pacify some of the anger, respond quickly to what voters want.”

-In a bid to seduce working-class voters who cast some 7.7 million votes for left-wing candidate Jean-Luc Mélenchon in the first round, Macron has watered down a campaign pledge to progressively raise the retirement age in France to 65.

-Macron, a former banker depicted by critics as friend to the rich and oppressor of the poor, now says he will consult with unions before deciding on the new legal retirement age.
+The two candidates must make their final pitches to the French electorate before campaigning for the presidential runoff is legally required to end at midnight.

-Macron received a warm welcome in Figeac, where Mélenchon came in second place in the first round of voting. but suddenly paused in his speech to address protesters who deployed a banner opposing the privatization of state services.
+Macron was later set to travel to Figeac, a town deep in France's southern heartland where Mélenchon came in second place in the first round of voting, and was due to speak there during the afternoon.

-Macron told them he did the opposite during the coronavirus pandemic and exhorted them to think about their right to protest before they cast their ballot on Sunday.

-“You should congratulate yourselves for living in a democracy where you can challenge an acting president, a candidate," Macron said.
-“And I hope it can continue.
-Because on the 24th of April, with another candidate, it will be a different choice."

 The National Rally leader displayed a combative spirit following a bitter televised debate with Macron this week that buoyed some of her poll numbers.